 On February 24, 2003, bassist Robert Trujillo officially joined the band "Metallica".

-As a reminder, bassist Jason Newsted left the band on January 17, 2001 due to the abuse and bad treatment of the band members towards him for many years.
+As a reminder, bassist Jason Newsted left the band on January 17, 2001, due to the abuse and bad treatment of the band members towards him for many years.
 Newstead said in one of the interviews that he never felt part of the band and was always treated with contempt and abusive behavior by Hetfield and Lars and this affected him substantially and caused him deep mental damage that drove him out of the band.

-After Newsted left, the band went into a turmoil that threatened its existence.
-James Hetfield suffered from a severe alcohol addiction and some say even drugs.
+After Newsted left, the band went into turmoil that threatened its existence.
+James Hetfield suffered from severe alcohol addiction and some say even drugs.
 Lars also suffered from tremendous stress which eventually led him to hospitalization and so the problems and intrigues that existed even before among the band members only intensified.

-The audition of Robert started with a kind of "job interview" and Trujillo was asked, among other things, what he thought he could bring as added value to the band.
+Robert's audition started with a kind of "job interview" and Trujillo was asked, among other things, what he thought he could bring as added value to the band.
 He later played the song "Battery" with the band.
 Trujillo later said that during the audition he suffered a hangover after a night of drinking with Lars - a kind of initiation ceremony designed to test Trujillo outside the music space.
 He was so out of place that he almost wanted to tell the band members he couldn't play.
 But he went into the bathroom, washed his face with water, said to himself "you can do this" and went to perform the audition.
-He was later asked a few questions by Hetfield and remembered answering dumb answers because he really wasn’t focused.
+He was later asked a few questions by Hetfield and remembered answering dumb answers because he wasn’t focused.

 But despite this, the band found his playing convincing and he was invited to another audition, at the end of which he was offered the role.
 This audition is documented in the film "Metallica: Some Kind of Monster", which tells the story of the recording of the album "St. Anger", there you can see that Hetfield flatters Trujillo and tells him that he makes them play and sound much better, while Hammett adds "you are the chosen one", all before Ulrich offered him the $ 1 million down payment.

-Trujillo will become Metallica's third but also long lasted bassist, who as of 2021 has been in "duty" for 18 years!
+Trujillo will become Metallica's third but also long lasted bassist, who as of 2021 has been in "duty" for 20 years!!!